VanTamNguyen/LearningJava/11_generics.md

 * ```equals()``` decides whether two objects are meaningfully equivalent.
     * ```==``` operator just compares two object references.
 It simply looks at the bits in the variables and verify if they are the same or not.
-    * If we don't override
+    * If we don't override a class's ```equals()``` method, we won't be able to use those objects as a key in a hashtable and we won't be able to get accurate Sets such that does not allow duplicated object.
 * ```hashCode()```